HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/docker.md

 -   **CF181**

-    If deploying HCL DX 9.5 CF181 and later container update release, the image and package names add HCL DX 9.5 Content Composer and Digital Asset Management components and supporting services images, as well as Remote Search and OpenLDAP images.
+    If you are deploying HCL DX 9.5 CF181 and later container update release, the image and package names add HCL DX 9.5 Content Composer and Digital Asset Management components and supporting services images, and Remote Search and OpenLDAP images.
 See the following list of images presented within the **HCL DX 9.5 Container Update CF181** package:

     **hcl-dx-kubernetes-v95-CF181-core.zip**: